fanf2/leapsecs/doc/spec.md

 If the binary list would end up as an odd number of nibbles, it can be rounded to a whole number of bytes in two ways:

-  * If the final gap is 5 months or more, use 0xF4 as the terminating bytecode, preceded by any bytecodes needed for the rest of the gap; the final 0x4 nibble can be omitted.
+  * If the terminating bytecode is 0xF4, the final 0x4 nibble can be omitted.

   * Otherwise, the last single-nibble bytecode can be expanded to a wide bytecode by inserting a flags nibble WMNP = 1001 (0x9).